mrmemes-eth/stephencaudill.com/source/blog/articles/2021/12-07-a-dream-of-what-might-have-been.html.md

 title: A Dream of What Might Have Been
 date: 2021-12-07 11:11 MST
 tags: Web2
 excerpt: It's important to me to frame my thinking about where technology is heading by reflecting on my personal experience of where it's come from.
-What's past is prologue.
+What's past is so often prologue.
 banner:
   img: /images/cathedral-of-the-mind.png
   alt: Looking up at the ceiling of a grand old cathedral.
   cap: image courtesy of <a href="https://www.pexels.com/@lewis-ashton-117694088">Lewis Ashton</a>, CC0
 ---

-## Hope Springs Eternal
+In 1996, John Barlow of the Electronic Frontier Foundation wrote [A Declaration of the Independence of Cyberspace](https://www.eff.org/cyberspace-independence).
+It's a great read, but too long to quote in full here.
+Luckily, the opening salvo surmises the thesis well:

+> Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
+On behalf of the future, I ask you of the past to leave us alone.
+You are not welcome among us.
+You have no sovereignty where we gather.

-Things were already well underway when I first started building for the web, but I managed to get in before the first dot-com bubble.
-I was young and idealistic, and my mind was constantly reeling with the possibilities that the web gave us.
+This was the general spirit that colored my initial perspective of the web.
+I loved the revolutionary spirit and was instantly taken by what it promised.
+As a young idealist, my mind was constantly reeling with the possibilities that the web gave us.
 Impoverished countries with poor educational systems would now have equal access to information.
 A better understanding of our fellow humans would reduce tensions and improve global relations.
 The information wanted to be free and I wanted to help it.

 Unbeknownst to me, as I dug in and began to build in earnest, there was change just around the bend.
-Without belaboring the history, the bubble burst and our unbridled building was reined in.
+The dot-com bubble was set to burst, and our unbridled building would be reined in.
 There was a period of contraction, followed by one of realignment.
-The check had come due and the web had to pay its own way.
+The check had come due, and the web would have to pay its own way.

 ## A Dawning Understanding